bitslabsyr/stack/README.md

-Syracuse Social Media Collection (SSMC) Toolkit (Development Repo)
+STACK - Social Media Tracker, Aggregator, & Collector Toolkit
 =========

-The SSMC is a toolkit designed to collect, process, and store data streamed from online social networks.
-The toolkit is an ongoing project via the Syracuse University iSchool, and currently supports the Twitter Streaming API.
+STACK is a toolkit designed to collect, process, and store data streamed from online social networks.
+The toolkit is an ongoing project via the [Syracuse University iSchool](http://ischool.syr.edu), and currently supports the [Twitter Streaming API](https://dev.twitter.com/streaming/overview).

 You can cite this repository:

 Hemsley, J., Ceskavich, B. (2014).
-Syracuse Social Media Collection Toolkit (Version 0.1).
+STACK (Version 1.0).
 Syracuse University, School of Information Studies.

 Retrieved from https://github.com/jhemsley/Syr-SM-Collection-Toolkit